gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

   - Yu Jing = YingXian

 - We met a Mongol raider who told us that Bapindra went into the Providential compound

+## Session 11 -v The Svearch for Svalheimer

+Leads from the last session:

+- Svalheimer
+- Dealings with the Nomad terrorist group (Equinox)
+- Rosario Lina (kidnapped by the Hassasin)

+The name "Yuriko Oda" comes up in the docs that we took from Providential multiple times.

+Most of the business we want to investigate in Svalheimer goes through one of the ports there via the following businesses AllianceTransport Group (in the capital), Lui Shipping, and Nandock Enterprises.

+You'll be forwarded several documents that indicate:

+- You are a group of three explorers from the Bureau Gaea, tasked to investigate reports of corporate terraforming violations in the Svalarheima.
+- A Bureau Agni team sent to conduct extreme field testing of a new type of cold-weather lidar array.

+Apparently we're going to an absolute shithole which is super duper frozen.